St. Joe (JOE)

 nullAI Analysis | Feedback

-Jorge Gonzalez - President and Chief Executive Officer
+Jorge Gonzalez, President and Chief Executive Officer

-Marek Bakun - Executive Vice President and Chief Financial Officer
+Marek Bakun, Executive Vice President and Chief Financial Officer

-Patrick Murphy - Senior Vice President of Hospitality
+Patrick Murphy, Senior Vice President of Hospitality

-Patrick Murphy is the Senior Vice President of Hospitality for The St. Joe Company, overseeing the management, operations, and property development activities for its hospitality division.
-He joined the company in 2006 as the General Manager of WaterColor Inn & Resort and has been in his current role since 2012, leading the expansion of the company's hospitality properties.
+Patrick Murphy holds the position of Senior Vice President of Hospitality for The St. Joe Company, where he oversees the management, operations, and property development activities for the St. Joe Hospitality division.
+He started his career with The St. Joe Company in 2006 as the General Manager of WaterColor Inn & Resort and has been in his current role since 2012, overseeing the expansion of the company's hospitality properties.
+Before joining St. Joe, Mr. Murphy held management positions at Nemacolin Woodlands Resort and the Sea Island Company.
+He earned his bachelor's degree from Armstrong Atlantic State University.

 AI Analysis | Feedback